tcoratger/hash-sig/README.md

 # Hash-Based Signatures in Rust

 This repository contains a *prototypical* Rust implementation of hash-based one-time signatures and synchronized signatures.
+The code has not been audited and is not meant to be used in production.

 Note: this is work in progress and in a very early stage.